antronerds/r2-tutorials/docs/Adapting_R2.md

 2. The 'Custom Category' window pops up (Figure 6).
 By default in this window you can add a gene set, i.e. a gene category, from the input box.
-    The input box allows you to paste a bunch of genes to upload as a category for use in analyses in R2.
+    The input box allows you to paste a list of genes to upload as a category for use in analyses in R2.
 In the example a set of genes, often mutated in tumors, are pasted.
 You can provide a name of your choice as CategoryName.
 If you want this gene set to remain available for you, select from the 'Where' dropdown menu the option 'personal Category'
-    (for options to share the catgeory with people in your community, see later in this tutorial).
+    (for options to share the category with people in your community, see later in this tutorial).
 If you just want to store the set temporarily for 24 hours, choose 'Temporary (24 hrs)'.
     Click "next" to upload the set (Figure 6), you'll receive a message when everything has succeeded.
 Your set of